Diffusionless relaxation of half-skyrmion liquid, hexatic, and crystalline states in a chiral molecular crystal: Introduction

-In this study, we elucidate the relationship between the structural relaxation and diffusion of half-skyrmions in a two-dimensional chiral molecular crystal.
-We adopt the classical molecular dynamics model proposed in our previous study, where half-skyrmions, consisting of spheroidal molecules, exhibit liquid-hexatic-crystal transitions (see Methods for details)~\cite{TakaeKawasaki}.
-We find that fusion and fission between adjacent half-skyrmions and deformation of each half-skyrmion are frequently excited by thermal fluctuation, leading to relaxation without diffusion.
-Displacement of half-skyrmions is suppressed by cages formed by surrounding half-skyrmions.
-However, translation-rotation coupling of particle motion and Mermin-Wagner fluctuation enhances their displacement, resulting in subdiffusion.
-Analysis of heterogeneous dynamics reveals strong correlations between fusion-fission, bond-breaking, and displacements of half-skyrmions.
-We then propose half-skyrmion manipulation by sound wave perturbations, where transverse and longitudinal sound waves differently couple with half-skyrmion dynamics.
+In our previous study, we studied liquid-hexatic-crystal transitions of half-skyrmions in two-dimensional chiral molecular systems~\cite{TakaeKawasaki}, {where each particle possesses a spheroidal shape.
+The spheroidal molecular shape indicates that} the steric interaction is anisotropic, resulting in the emergence of heterogeneous elastic fields when half-skyrmions are formed, which we call emergent elastic fields.
+In this study, we elucidate the relationship between the structural relaxation and diffusion of half-skyrmions coupled with emergent elastic fields in this system.
+By applying the classical molecular dynamics model proposed in our previous study, we find that fusion and fission between adjacent half-skyrmions and deformation of each half-skyrmion are frequently excited by thermal fluctuation, leading to relaxation without diffusion.
+Cages formed by surrounding half-skyrmions suppress displacement of half-skyrmions, whereas translation-rotation coupling of particle motion and Mermin-Wagner fluctuation enhances their displacement, resulting in subdiffusion.
+Analysis of heterogeneous dynamics reveals strong correlations between fusion-fission, bond-breaking, and displacements of half-skyrmions via elastic interaction.
+We then propose half-skyrmion manipulation by sound wave perturbations, where transverse and longitudinal sound waves are coupled differently with half-skyrmion dynamics.
+The transverse sound wave exhibits strong attenuation due to the coupling between the sound wave propagation and half-skyrmion deformation.
+We also discuss the {relationship} between half-skyrmion diffusion in molecular systems and skyrmion diffusion in magnetic systems.
 Our results provide a theoretical understanding of skyrmion dynamics in condensed phases.